bridgetownrb/bridgetown/bridgetown-website/src/_docs/automations.md

 end
 ```

-There is a whole variety of possible actions at your disposal:
+There is a whole variety of possible tasks at your disposal:

 ```ruby
 add_bridgetown_plugin "my-plugin" # bundle add…